rucio/rucio/doc/gfal2.md

     pip3 install .

 If this install is successful you will be able to use the *gfal2* tools from the command line.
-Some examples:
+Some examples (remember to create a proxy certificate first or set the path to your client certificate):

     gfal-ls gsiftp://my.gridftp.server/home/user/